sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 ## What could have been

 Just looking at the code and assets, it's hard to tell whether the game will even run.
 Every tiny little change has to be tested manually.
-A missing prefab will only result in an Error when encountered in the running Game, because Unity assumes you did that on Purpose??
+A missing prefab will only result in an Error when encountered in the running Game, because Unity ... assumes you did that on purpose????

-If you have had the chance in your life to program in more statically tight languages, like Elm or Rust, you will know that programming can be very different (If not, please do try those)!
+If you have had the chance in your life to program in more statically tight languages, like Elm or Rust, you will know that programming can be very different.
+(If not, please do try those!)
 The Elm language, for example, prevents **all runtime errors**.
 Yes, you read that right.
 You will not experience a single runtime exception in Elm.
 How is that possible?

 If an operation can fail in Elm, BEFORE anything happens, the compiler gets up from his desk and walks over to yours:
 "Hey, if they don't have the pumpkin spiced latte grande with extra glitter, should I get you something else or just nothing?"